zama-ai/hpu_fpga/docs/debug.md

 ```

 This will give you a batch size vs batch latency information table.
 This will be useful for you to
-find non-full batches executed in your stream, if any, and the actual latencies of each batch size.
+find non-full batches executed in your stream, if any, and the actual latency of each batch size.
 Latencies here are measured from batch to batch, so they will include latency of any kind of
 linear/IO operations that were executed as dependencies to batches.
 However, those latencies are
 often very small and the instruction scheduler can usually interleave linear operations that share